funnyzak/pyproject-starter/README.md

 some useful references:

+- [poetry](https://python-poetry.org/) is a dependency manager for Python that allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
 - [PyPDF2](https://pypdf2.readthedocs.io/en/latest/user/adding-pdf-annotations.html#free-text) is a library for working with PDF files.
 - [flake8](https://flake8.pycqa.org/en/latest/) is a wrapper around these tools: PyFlakes, pycodestyle, and Ned Batchelder’s McCabe script.
 - [isort](https://pycqa.github.io/isort/) is a Python utility / library to sort imports alphabetically, and automatically separated into sections and by type.
 - [black](https://black.readthedocs.io/en/stable/) is a Python code formatter.
 - [mypy](https://mypy.readthedocs.io/en/stable/config_file.html#per-module-and-global-options) is a static type checker for Python.
 - [pytest](https://docs.pytest.org/en/stable/) is a testing framework for Python.
+- [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/) is a plugin for the pytest testing tool that measures coverage of Python code.
+- [coverage](https://coverage.readthedocs.io/en/coverage-5.5/) is a tool for measuring code coverage of Python programs.
 - [ipdb](https://pypi.org/project/ipdb/) is a IPython-enabled pdb.
 - [pre-commit](https://pre-commit.com/) is a framework for managing and maintaining multi-language pre-commit hooks.
+- [tox](https://tox.readthedocs.io/en/latest/) is a generic virtualenv management and test command line tool you can use for:
+  - checking your package installs correctly with different Python versions and interpreters
+  - running your tests in each of the environments, configuring your test tool of choice
+  - acting as a frontend to Continuous Integration servers, greatly reducing boilerplate and merging CI and shell-based testing.

 ## FAQ

 ### Development

-### How to add a new project?
+#### Add new project

 1. Create a new folder under `src` folder.
 2. You can copy the `hello` project as a template.
 3. Add folder name to `packages` in `pyproject.toml` file.
 4. Code and test it.

+#### Tip for project

-5. You can create test cases for the new project in `tests` folder.
+- You can create test cases for the new project in `tests` folder.
+- You can define script commands for the new project in `pyproject.toml` file. like `poetry run hello` command.
+- You can add new project to `tox.ini` file for coverage test.
+- You can add new project to `mypy.ini` file for static type checking.

 ### Environment setup